-The next day, we left early (me, Ram from IndiaTourism and our driver Nath) and drove more than two hours to get to Ajanta.
-The Ajanta caves, like the temples of Khajuraho, were “lost” for centuries until an Englishman discovered them in the mid-19th century.
+The next day, we left early and drove more than two hours to get to Ajanta.
+The Ajanta Caves, like the temples of Khajuraho, were “lost” for centuries until an Englishman discovered them in the mid-19th century.
 They are all Buddhist, and known more for their paintings — which were largely destroyed by water damage.
 But what remains is impressive enough to make these caves as remarkable as those at Ellora, but in a different way.

-This is from Wikipedia about Ajanta: “rock-cut cave monuments dating from the second century BC, containing paintings and sculpture considered to be masterpieces of both Buddhist religious artand universal pictorial art.
-It was declared a UNESCO World Heritage site in 1983.”
+The rock-cut cave monuments date from the second century BC, and contain paintings and sculpture considered to be masterpieces of Buddhist religious art.
+The Ajanta caves were declared a UNESCO World Heritage site in 1983.

-Unfortunately, I was flying back to Delhi in the afternoon, so after our long drive, I had only about two hours to spend at Ajanta — but one could easily spend the whole day.
-They have a leafy shopping “arcade” set up and ssome restaurants and picnic areas.
-It’s really well-presented and organized, especially for India.
+Unfortunately, I had only about two hours to spend at Ajanta — but one could easily spend the whole day.
+They have a leafy shopping “arcade” set up and some restaurants and picnic areas.
+It’s really well-presented and organized.
 I was happy to see that, like the Taj Mahal, they are trying to keep car pollution away by making people park quite a distance from the caves.
 Shuttle buses take people back and forth.

-My guide, Syed, was a Muslim man who is passionate about India’s culture, and who could speak eloquently, respectfully and knowledgeably about Buddhism and Hinduism.
+My guide, Syed, was passionate about India’s culture, and spoke eloquently, respectfully and knowledgeably about Buddhism and Hinduism.
 I am absolutely delighted when I come across people and situations that manifest the religious and secular pluralism of India in such a positive and celebratory way.